generality/Recombination_rate_estimation/README.md

       -output_path

-Step3.py/Step4.py/Step5.py: convert gmap to rmap
+Step3.py/Step4.py/Step5.py:

+In this step, we convert gmap to rmap.
+Like Decode genetic method[4], we use the linear interpolation to calculate the SRR(standard recombination rate).

     Input parameters include: